starthq/search/README.md

 [StartHQ](https://starthq.com) provides federated search across all your web apps via a [browser extension](https://starthq.com/ext).
 This README describes how to implement your own search provider and requires that you have a StartHQ account with developer features enabled.
 To get this, simply sign up via the link above and then drop us a line requesting access via the "Feedback" item in the dropdown menu in the upper right.

+A screencast of the search functionality is available [here](https://www.dropbox.com/s/04rrwxuuvkzpyrp/starthq.mp4) - search demo is towards the end.

 ## Provider Types